We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Transfer Data via iTunes

-• Choose the Restore Backup option.
+• Click Restore Backup.
 The backup of your old iPhone data will now get transferred to your new iPhone.

 restore via itunes